trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="stem">Stem Text</h4>

-During the initial cleaning stage of analysis the researcher may chose to create a stemmed verion of the dialogue, that is words are reduced to their root words.
+During the initial cleaning stage of analysis the researcher may choose to create a stemmed version of the dialogue, that is words are reduced to their root words.
 The <a href="http://trinker.github.io/qdap_dev/stemmer.html" target="_blank"><code>stemmer</code></a> family of functions allow the researcher to create stemmed text.
 The <a href="http://trinker.github.io/qdap_dev/stem2df.html" target="_blank"><code>stem2df</code></a> function wraps <a href="http://trinker.github.io/qdap_dev/stemmer.html" target="_blank"><code>stemmer</code></a> to quickly create a dataframe with the stemmed column added.

 <font size="5" color="orange">&diams;</font> **Stemming**<font size="5" color="orange">&diams;</font>